5.2.4 Image Processing Acceleration

 [neon_example-1] -------------------------

-hobotcv gaussian cost time:603 //hobotcv gaussian filtering with neon acceleration took 603 microseconds. opencv gaussian cost time:2545 //opencv gaussian filtering took 2545 microseconds. hobotcv gaussian save rate = (opencv cost time - hobotcv cost time) / opencv cost time = 0.763065 From the above comparison, after the acceleration of hobotcv, the performance of Gaussian filtering has improved by 76%.
+hobotcv gaussian cost time:603// hobotcv NEON-accelerated Gaussian blur took 603 microseconds.opencv gaussian cost time:2545// OpenCV Gaussian blur took 2545 microseconds.hobotcv gaussian save rate = (opencv cost time - hobotcv cost time) / opencv cost time = 0.763065

 Supported Platforms

-The package provides a simple test program.
-The input is a offline ToF image, and the hobot_cv interface is called to perform mean filtering.
-For detailed interface information, please refer to README.md in the hobot_cv package for further understanding.
+The package provides a simple test program that reads a local ToF image and calls interfaces from hobot_cv to perform mean filtering.
+For detailed interface documentation, please refer to the README.md file in the hobot_cv package.

 - Foxy